be a better writer be a better writer

 Incorrect: She talked on the phone when I dropped by.

-The past tense in either of these examples would change the meaning of the sentence, and the past continuous works better.
-Tip: Notice that the word "when" often accompanies the correct use of the continuous form because something interrupts the action.
+The past tense in either of these examples would change the meaning of the sentence, and the past continuous form works better.

 Questions also correctly use the continuous verb form: